wangela/rock-lizard-spock/README.md

 One interesting challenge of building this app was to make the graphic of five clickable weapons scale to the many screen sizes found with Android devices.
 Simply placing the weapon circles as image buttons in a relative layout would subject them to unpredictable scaling behavior, breaking the nice symmetry of the pentagon shape when encountering wider or taller screen proportions.

 To account for this, I used an invisible hotspot image underlay with color-coded hotspots (credit to [Bill Lahti for his instructional tutorial](http://blahti.wordpress.com/2012/06/26/images-with-clickable-areas/) of this method).
 The hotspot image will scale exactly with the visible weapons image, and incurs minimal graphical overhead (the hotspot image is under 2 KB in filesize).

+**Complex animations**
+Scaling view animations based on screen size turned out to be challenging.
+Property animations don't support percentage-based scaling out-of-the-box so I had the option to create a custom view with new getters and setters and calculating display dimensions using getSize of the display, but I decided to go with tween-based animation instead.
+I had a lot of debugging to do with alphas, which are finicky (if you set the alpha to 0 in your layout XML, it won't be visible during animation even if your animation includes an alpha animation that brings alpha to 1.0).

+**Facebook SDK**
+The Facebook SDK documentation leaves much to be desired.
+I was able to implement login and sharing an update, but when trying to implement OpenGraph stories and AppLinks for deep linking to the app, I hit a lot of dead ends and will need to find documentation outside Facebook.

 **Sticky Item in a ScrollView**
 Another UX feature I wanted was for the Rules page.
 I wanted the five-weapon graphic to stay visible on screen no matter how far down in the rules the user has scrolled.
 Although there are only 10 rules, they tend to extend off screen for most smartphones, and even if the user was viewing the last rule I wanted him to be able to refer to the diagram.